The Venture Client Model: A Winning Formula for Corporates and Startups (With Real-World Examples)

 • Accelerate the innovation process

 However, compared to other corporate venturing tools, it requires less investment or upfront commitment.
-Let’s take a closer look at how the venture client model works, its benefits and whether or not it's a good fit for you.
+Let’s take a closer look at how the venture client strategy works, its benefits and whether it's a good fit for you.

 Explore our global list of corporate ventures with over 200 examples you can sort by business model, industry, parent company and more!